pratik-incubyte/ecommerce/README.md

-# E-Commerce Flutter App - Clean Architecture (4 hours)
+# E-Commerce Flutter App - Clean Architecture

 A comprehensive Flutter e-commerce application built with **Clean Architecture**, **Feature-first organization**, **flutter_bloc** for state management, **go_router** for navigation, and **drift** for local database management.
 This project demonstrates rapid development of a production-ready e-commerce app with advanced features including deep linking, offline storage, push notifications, and optimized performance.